Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

 This library can be used in the following development environments:

-* On Windows, Mac-OS or Linux, using Arduino IDE version 1.6.12 or greater and Corelibs 1.0.7 or greater.
-* On Ubuntu 14.04 LTS, using the latest version of the Curie Open Development Kit - Mixed Tree (CODK-M)
+* On Ubuntu 14.04 LTS or 16.04 LTS, using the latest version of the Curie Open Development Kit - Mixed Tree (CODK-M)

 ## Library Contents
 ```